 Pacific Coast Highway

 The Pacific Coast Highway, also referred to as Highway 1 or California State Route 1, is another classic US road trip, taking drivers along the Pacific Ocean from Dana Point to Mendocino County.
 Although many people drive only short distances for a scenic day trip, the real adventure comes with a week or more to spend driving along the coastline.
 Popular stops include any of the beaches in Orange County, Los Angeles, Santa Barbara, Big Sur, Santa Cruz and, of course, San Francisco.
 There are many smaller towns worth visiting as well.
-Check them out in this post about the favorite family friendly California road trip stops.
+Don’t miss our favorite California road trip stops, or consider taking a weekend trip to Santa Barbara and take a few day trips from there!

 The Great River Road